fxn/tkn/README.md

 ## Master Slides

-There are four types of slides:
+There are five types of slides:

 ### code